srweigel/test-environment/Double Miter Saw Cleaning.md

 ## Process
 #### 1. Don appropriate PPE, for this task that includes a dust mask, safety goggles, and gloves.
 >![screenshot of ppe](https://github.com/user-attachments/assets/f9daa26a-c387-4576-b005-bc259d37e513)

+> [!NOTE]
+> Failure to utilize appropriate PPE may result in eye or lung damage.